sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

 We're missing the ``False`` case for that ``if`` statement in our ``manage.py`` file.
 We always run ``manage.py`` from the command line so that code is always executed.

-We don't intend to ever test that missing branch, so let's ignore the issue.
+We don't intend to ever test that missing branch, so let's ignore the issue and accept our imperfect coverage statistics.

 ..
 TIP::